Rosedale Manor Bed and Breakfast Boutique

 Rosedale Manor Bed and Breakfast (commonly known as Rosedale Manor) is a bed and breakfast located in Placentia, Newfoundland and Labrador, Canada.
-Built in 1893, it is a top historic tourist destination in the Placentia area.
+Built in 1893, it is a top historical tourist destination in the Placentia area.

 History

 Harry Verran was a mining engineer from Cornwall, England who came to Newfoundland in 1857 to work for the American entrepreneur Cyrus Field.
+Field helped prepare the first telegraph cable across the Atlantic Ocean, and hired Henry to operate the telegraph machine for the American Telegraph Company situated in Placentia.
 He built the house in 1893, and married Mary Sweetman, a descendant of the popular Saunders and Sweetman firm local to Placentia.
 The house was owned by Verran family until 1972 before it was sold to the town of Placentia.
 It was bought and renovated in 1989, saving it from demolition, and then opened to the public as Rosedale Manor B&B. The old roses in the garden come from soil transported as ballast in a ship from Ireland.

 Description

-The house has four bedrooms, all with period decor, antique furniture, and host Christopher Newhook's original artwork.
-There is a common living room area, a dining room, an English style flower garden and a koi fish pond.
+The house has four bedrooms, all with period decor, antique furniture, and co-owner Christopher Newhook's original artwork.
+There is a common living room area, a dining room, an English-style flower garden and a koi fish pond.
 The house incorporates a second empire style of architecture, which was very common in Newfoundland after the great fire of St. John's in 1892.
 Its distinguishing features are highly decorated hooded dormer windows, ground floor bay windows and door openings with a mansard roof.